Why Should You Own The Trade Desk?

 2. Transparency

 The Trade Desk works solely with ad agencies on the buy side.
 The company is very focused on helping these agencies help their clients rather than squeeze a quick buck out of them.
 Traditionally, ad-tech companies have bought up ad inventory and then re-sold it at higher prices, ad arbitrage essentially.
-This type of practice certainly does not have your customer's best interests in mind.
+This type of practice certainly does not have your customers' best interests in mind.
 TTD is different and simply provides a platform and the tools to enable the best ad spend.
 Another benefit of this relationship with ad agencies is access to vast amounts of data.
-These agencies trust TTD so they will plug in their proprietary ad data into TTD's platform.
+These agencies trust TTD, so they will plug in their proprietary ad data into TTD's platform.
 This seems like a huge long term advantage and possibly one of the reasons the client retention rate is so high.
 Once agencies have all their data with TTD, the switching costs and simple inertia should keep TTD’s retention rates high if the company continues to add value for clients.
 Plus, as more data gets fed through TTD’s platform, the quality of the insights improves, almost like a network effect.
 As more agencies sign on and feed data through TTD’s platform, the platform gets smarter, adding more value to all other agencies.
 Most importantly though, the quality of the relationships TTD builds, allows the company to be more profitable in the future.
 Every marketer out there knows it is cheaper to keep a client than to get one.

 “We didn’t start by saying, oh, we want to build a SaaS Company… And so what we have done as we’ve built the platform is that people log on, they put their own data and insights into it and then using those data and insights to extrapolate from that and go use all the third party data in the world that we can get access to legally and ethically so that we can then use that to make better decisions in everything that they do.
 And so it actually gets smarter over time and getting smarter over time makes it more and more defensible” – Jeff Green “thedrum.com” interview